qasimbatrawi/Smart-Healthcare-Appointment-System/README.md

 Then, run the system using the Maven command **mvn spring-boot:run**.
 Then, you can test the APIs provided in the file APIs.txt using
 Swagger at **http://localhost:8080/swagger-ui/index.html#/** .

 Another simple way to test the system without installing the required software is to use Docker.
-First, install Docker on your system, then pull the container using **docker pull qasimbatrawi/healthcare-system:latest** and run it using **docker-compose up -d**.
+First, install Docker on your system, then pull the image using **docker pull qasimbatrawi/healthcare-system:latest** and run it using **docker-compose up -d**.
 After that, you can test the APIs using Swagger at **http://localhost:8080/swagger-ui/index.html#/** .